|

 Pink cloud syndrome refers to the immediate time after becoming sober.
 It’s also called the honeymoon period because it’s often filled with a natural high from living this new lifestyle successfully.
 Unfortunately, it doesn’t last forever, and coming out of it into the “real” world can cause some stress.
 Eventually, living sober gets hard, and this is when many people turn back to drugs or alcohol.

-Spiritual health involves proper lifestyle, connection with others questioning the meaning of life and transcendence, according to a study published by the National Institutes of Health.
+Spiritual health involves proper lifestyle, connection with others, questioning the meaning of life, and transcendence, according to a study published by the National Institutes of Health.
 All of these things combine to create a foundation that someone can stand on after the pink cloud syndrome wears off.
 That can help reduce the chance that someone turns back to substance abuse.

 Stressful or High-Risk Situations

 Stressors and triggers play a role in someone’s recovery for life.
-Life is never without some of these elements, which is why so much of rehab is about learning to understand root causes for your addiction and working to develop healthier coping mechanisms so you don’t start relying on drugs or alcohol again.
+Life is never without some of these elements, which is why so much of rehab is about learning to understand the root causes of your addiction and working to develop healthier coping mechanisms so you don’t start relying on drugs or alcohol again.

 A healthy spiritual foundation, whether that comes from organized religion or something personal and less defined, can provide a basis for many healthy coping mechanisms.
 Recognizing that you answer to a higher power, whether you call it God or the Universe, also gives you permission to explore your own weaknesses while you rely on something outside of yourself for strength.